Last Updated on

 I always find it weird talking about GetResponse’s webinar function, which is one of the features introduced in their second tier.
 I always feel like the marketer who would need this would be operating in such a niche.
 It might be useful if they’re pushing a product that might require explanation, or maybe an educational service of some kind.

 Either way, when you move to GetResponse’s second tier, you’ll be able to put on a webinar for up to 100 people.
-Among other additional features at this tier are triggers for your automation, such as an email if somebody abandons their cart on your ecommerce site, as well as event tracking from the web, which is useful for the landing pages you create with it.
+Among other additional features at this tier are triggers for your automation, such as an email if somebody abandons their cart on your ecommerce site, as well as event tracking from the web, which is useful for the landing page builder as you create pages.

 This tier also includes integration with Salesforce CRM.
 I like this – I’m a big fan of things I use integrating with other things I use.
 What isn’t clear is if it can integrate with other packages.